loveencounterflow/datom/VNRs.md

 The practical utility for using `Infinity` as a VNR element lies in the ability to unambiguously anchor datoms to the beginning or the end of a given sequence.

+## Prefixing and Suffixing (Deepening)

+* Prefix VNRs with source numbers when two streams (sequences) are to be concatenated while keeping elements from different sources in separate segments

+* Suffix ('deepen') VNRs to
+  * break apart a given datom, replacing it with several derived datoms
+  * add one or several datoms behind or before a given datom

+* Use 'negative deepening' (i.e. suffix VNRs of new datoms with a negative number) to prepend, 'positive deepening' to append datoms with respect to a given datom; do both to surround it

+# XXXX

 **`### TAINT reformulate: ###`**